 The controversy and the evidence

-My take: Several individual SBO strains have been shown to be beneficial, with no adverse effects, in dozens of randomized, placebo-controlled, human clinical trials.
-However, other strains have very limited or no clinical evidence and may be able to cause infection in people with a compromised immune system.
+My take: Many individual SBO strains have been shown to be beneficial, with few reported adverse effects, in randomized, placebo-controlled, human clinical trials.
+However, other strains have limited or no clinical evidence and may be able to cause infection in people with a compromised immune system.
 Rather than broadly labeling SBOs as good or bad, I think we need a more nuanced discussion – one that considers the evidence for each particular species, strain, and formula.
 That’s what I’ll attempt to provide in the next few sections.

 Common soil-based species used in probiotics:

 It’s important to note that microbes are denoted by their genus, species, and strain.
 The list above provides the genus (e.g. Bacillus) and species (e.g. subtilis), but does not tell you anything about the strain.
-Strain is incredibly important since two strains of the same species can have very different characteristics.3 Unfortunately, most probiotic formulations do not provide information about which strains they contain.
+Strain is denoted by a series of letters/numbers that comes after the species name (e.g. DE111).